kevalshah90/llm-clustering-case-study/README.md

 We expect you to build the following functionality:
   - [ ] You will create a script that given a directory with report files can produce a `CIK -> Company Name` mapping in the shape of a CSV file with two columns: CIK and Company Name.
 Each row in this file will represent each file in the provided data. (hint: you don't need to throw an LLM at this problem)
   - [ ] You will run your mapping script on the provided data, and include it in your response.
-  - [ ] You will write a data pipeline to process the provided HTML into an intermediate representation that can be used for clustering, and use your pipeline to assign every company in the dataset into similar groups based on their financial statements.
+  - [ ] You will write a data pipeline to process the provided HTML into an intermediate representation that can be used for clustering.
+One of the features in your intermediate representation should be a 1-paragraph summary of the report.
+You can use any pre-trained language model you like to generate the summary.
+  - [ ] You will use your pipeline to assign every company in the dataset into similar groups based on their financial statements.
-  - [ ] You will provide a Jupyter Notebook, a Streamlit app, or equivalent to visualize and explain the results of your clustering.
-The visualization should allow the user to select a company and see the other companies in the same cluster.
-The visualization should also allow the user to select a cluster and see the companies in that cluster.
+  - [ ] You will provide a Jupyter Notebook, a Streamlit app, or equivalent for users to inspect and interact with the results of your clustering and summarization.
+The visualization should allow the user to select a company and show other similar companies in the same cluster.

 ## Getting Started